RaVeR76/The-Kicks-Fix/testing.md

 #### User Goals : The website will have to work well on all devices

 #### **Test**
-I utilised my own laptop connected to a large screen, my work laptop which has a failry small screen, my tablet, my mobile phone and of course Chrome DevTools to test reponsiveness across various platforms.
+I utilised my own laptop connected to a large screen, my work laptop which has a fairly small screen, my tablet, my mobile phone and of course Chrome DevTools to test responsiveness across various platforms.
 Firstly I noticed that my ```{{ kicks_title }}``` were still large on smaller screens so were wrapping round a lot so I added some CSS to reduce the size on smaller screens.
 I had to settle for a happy medium here so the larger titles in length may wrap a little on smaller screens but it means the smaller titles are not super small on the largest small screens, if you get what I mean.
 Below is the small piece of CSS code I used to fix this issue.

 ```